On this page

 Files: replay-control-app/src/pages/home.rs, replay-control-app/src/pages/favorites.rs, replay-control-app/src/pages/game_detail.rs

-No-Intro DATs (11 systems), TheGamesDB metadata, arcade databases (FBNeo, MAME 2003+, MAME 0.285, Flycast), Wikidata series data, and genre/category INI files are compiled into the binary at build time via build.rs using PHF (perfect hash function) maps.
+No-Intro DATs (11 systems), TheGamesDB metadata, arcade databases (FBNeo, MAME 2003+, MAME 0.285, Flycast), Wikidata series data, and genre/category INI files are baked into a single read-only catalog.sqlite by tools/build-catalog/src/main.rs and shipped alongside the binary.
+Auto-update swaps the catalog atomically with the binary on each release (see

 11. Enrichment as background pipeline